hborhan/DL-CNN-CheXpert-data/README.md

-# Deep Learning CheXpert
+# Chest x-ray diagnosis with deep-learning CNN over CheXpert data.
-cs230 stanford course project codes and results: Chest x-ray diagnosis with deep-learning CNN over CheXpert data.
+cs230 stanford course project codes and results.
-Keras is used for deep learning models.
+All models are codes in Python and Keras.